Websoft9Archive/ansible-drupal/docs/else-troubleshooting.md

 Please make sure that your brandwith of Server is more than 5M

 #### Apache httpd service restart error

-Please make sure the vhost.conf is correct for you, and you can track and analyze log files from */var/log/httpd*
+Please make sure the vhost.conf is correct, and you can track and analyze log files from */var/log/httpd*